Competitive Scholarships

 Yes.
 Students with remaining semesters of an undergraduate automatic merit scholarship or the UA Competitive Admissions scholarship can use their remaining semesters toward graduate school.
 Students with a scholarship package can use the tuition portion of their scholarship towards graduate school.
 To learn more about the Scholarship Use for Graduate School Policy please visit the Scholarship Policy website.

-Are students that take a gap year eligible for scholarships?
+Are high school students that take a gap year eligible for scholarships?

 Yes.
-Admitted students can request a gap year by submitting a gap year request to scholarships@ua.edu.
+Admitted new first time freshmen can request a gap year by submitting a gap year request to scholarships@ua.edu.
 To learn more about our Gap Term/Year Policy please visit the Scholarship Policy website.

 Can students use their automatic merit or competitive scholarship to study abroad?